 MP for Suffolk Coastal

-Jenny Riddell-Carpenter is a Labour (Co-op) MP for Suffolk Coastal, elected in July 2024.
-She serves on the Environment, Food and Rural Affairs Committee.
-The data available does not include details of her career prior to entering Parliament.
+Jenny Riddell-Carpenter is a Labour (Co-op) MP for Suffolk Coastal, elected on 4 July 2024.
+She currently serves on the Environment, Food and Rural Affairs Committee, a role she has held since 28 October 2024.

-Declares five financial interests: three entries of donations and other support (including loans) for activities as an MP; one entry of gifts, benefits and hospitality from UK sources; and one miscellaneous entry.
+Declares seven financial interests: five entries for donations or other support for MP activities; one entry for gifts, benefits and hospitality from UK sources; and one miscellaneous entry.

 Generated 21 February 2026